-18 May ExploBear travels across the Trans-Siberian Railway
+18 May ExploBear on the Trans-Siberian Railway

 I know there are some hesitations to take this trip.
 Sure, this is the biggest country in the world with big bubble of stereotypes.
 So follow me to explore its real stunning nature and vibrant diverse cities going through several time zones.
 I hope it will show Russia from totally different perspectives.